New board repeals Council stipend

 Before the vote was taken, there was a great deal of discussion around the type of meetings at which things can take place, including the naming a mayor pro tem, which could not be done Wednesday, as Council failed to do during its first meeting after the city’s general election, which was held before the newly elected members were sworn in.

-Long asked for clarification as to whether the legal interpretation pertaining to the mayor pro tem also would apply to Council’s ability to vote on a repeal of the stipend resolution as it appeared the subjected might be legally tied.
+Long asked for clarification as to whether the legal interpretation pertaining to the mayor pro tem also would apply to Council’s ability to vote on a repeal of the stipend resolution as it appeared the subjects might be legally tied.

 Boksner said they were substantively different.